 An early start this morning is well worth the effort.
 Today we are truly exploring, with a 2-3hr drive into ‘Medicine Man’ country!
 The road is bumpy at times and we need 4x4s for this journey, but it is 100% worth it as this is some of the most stunning scenery that Ethiopia has to offer.
 We will see Colobus monkeys and incredible flora as well as an excellent tour of the plantation and a delicious lunch, before the return journey to Kafa.

 In Jimma, a major nerve centre for coffee in the Oromia region, we will visit the palace and museum of Abba Jifar, King of the Gibe Kingdom of Jimma.
 The largest and most powerful of the five kingdoms of Gibe, it was established around 1830, when silver Maria Theressa Dollars and bars of salt were the main circulation of currency.
 Jimma is a very lively town so we can explore the markets and later on some of the nightspots from our hotel.

-Day 8: Fly back to Addis Ababa, visit coffee company
+Day 8: Fly back to Addis Ababa, city tour

 Day 9: Fly out of Addis Ababa

 We hop on our short one-hour national flight to the historic town of Lalibela where we will begin our guided tour of the ancient 13th Century rock-hewn churches, easily the most famous of all the monuments across this enormous country.
 Our professional local guide will lead us through the intricate system of underground passages that link the incredibly beautiful churches in the UNESCO World Heritage Site.